-- variations in global demand for crude oil and refined products and, to a lesser extent, variations in demand for crude oil and refined products in our domestic market; - changes in environmental or other regulations, which could require us to make substantial expenditures without necessarily increasing the capacity or operating efficiency of our refineries; - changes in operating capacity of refineries in our key marketing areas, predominantly in the Iberian market and the rest of Europe; - changes in the differentials between heavy and light crude oil prices on international markets; and - changes in the supply of refined products, including imports.
+- variations in global demand for crude oil and refined products and, to a lesser extent, variations in demand for crude oil and refined products in our domestic market; - changes in environmental or other regulations, which could require us to make substantial expenditures without necessarily increasing the capacity or operating efficiency of our energy parks; - changes in operating capacity of energy parks in our key marketing areas, predominantly in the Iberian market and the rest of Europe; - changes in the differentials between heavy and light crude oil prices on international markets; - changes in the supply of refined products, including imports; and - changes in the energy costs necessary to operate our energy parks, including investments to improving the efficiency of our facilities.

-We purchase refinery feedstocks before refining and selling the refined products.
+We purchase feedstocks before refining and selling the refined products.
 In addition, under applicable Spanish law, we are required to maintain significant inventories of crude oil and certain refined products that form part of Spain's national strategic reserve.
 Volatility in the prices of crude oil and these refined products can have a significant positive or negative effect on the value of our inventories, which, due to their size, can have a substantial impact on our results of operations and financial condition.
 Although an increase or decrease in the price of crude oil generally results in a corresponding increase or decrease in the price of the majority of our refined products, changes in the prices of refined products generally lag behind upward and downward changes in crude oil prices.
 As a result, a rapid and significant increase in the market price for crude oil could have an adverse impact on our refining margins in the short-term.
 Furthermore, movements in the price of crude oil and refining margins may not correlate at any given time.

-Such lag effects also affect the product margins we are able to achieve within our Marketing segment.
+Such lag effects also affect the product margins we are able to achieve within our Energy Solutions business segment.
 Fluctuations in the prices of fuel products and the volatility of these prices create a constant need to adjust our retail fuel prices to reflect changes in fuel cost.
 For our company-operated service stations, whilst we set the pump prices at each of our sites on at least a daily basis (if not more frequently), our fuel prices to our customers may lag behind rising costs.
 This lag effect may be more pronounced if our competitors do not respond to cost increases or volatility with the same speed or in the same way as we do, whether due to differences in pricing strategy or otherwise.
 Volatility in the cost of fuel and our ability to successfully pass through changes in our cost of fuel to our customers due to lag and competitive conditions generally, make it difficult to predict the impact that future volatility may have on our retail fuel gross margins.

-Any material or sustained decline in our refining margins or other product margins would have a material adverse effect on our business, financial condition, results of operations and prospects.
+Any material or sustained decline in our refining margins or other product margins could have a material adverse effect on our business, financial condition, results of operations and prospects.